-- In the “FILESTREAM” tab, it is possible to define if this feature will be enabled in the database.
-FILESTREAM integrates SQL SERVER with the NTFS file system by storing type objects (BLOB) with the varbinary (max) type using the NTFS file system for this storage.
-It is possible through T-SQL to insert, delete, update and query and backup this data natively (After I create a post about it and post here xD).
+- In the “FILESTREAM” tab, it is possible to define whether this feature will be enabled in the database.
+FILESTREAM integrates SQL SERVER with the NTFS file system by storing objects of type (BLOB) with type varbinary (max) using that of the NTFS file system for this storage.
+It is possible through T-SQL to perform the insertion, deletion, update and consultation and backup of this data natively (After I create a post about it and post it here xD).

-- In the Analysis Services configuration screen, you can define the data modeling type (Multidimensional - Default Option) and the new Tabular mode, present from SQL Server 2012 (See the difference between the two here) and specify Analysis Services Administrator users.
+- In the Analysis Services configuration screen, you can define the type of data modeling (Multidimensional - Standard Option) and the new Tabular mode, present from SQL Server 2012 (See the difference between the two here) and specify Analysis Services Administrator users.